Privacy Notice – MPs and their staff

 service providers and direct suppliers, for example, payment card providers, technical support services

 There are guidelines and procedures in place to help staff to ensure that only the minimum necessary personal data is made shared.

 Publication of your personal data

-We are required to publish certain personal data relating to MPs’ business costs and expenses and may be required to disclose some personal information under the Freedom of Information Act.
+We are required to publish certain personal data relating to MPs’ business costs and may be required to disclose some personal information under the Freedom of Information Act.